 Considering that a billing cycle is between 28 and 31 days(depending on the calendar month), you’ll need to have above 14-16 days of sustained usage per engine to take advantage of our discounts and bonuses.
 Below is a detailed description of the different tiers:

-Based on the above Example you’ve used uninterruptedly Standard 2X with ID SNASnsQEEs for 500 hours which equals 69.4%(about 20 days).
+Based on the above Example you’ve used uninterruptedly Development 2X with ID SNASnsQEEs for 500 hours which equals 69.4%(about 20 days).
 This means you’ll get a 10%($2.30) sustained usage discount of the price you’ve accumulated only for the

 SNASnsQEEs engine.
 This will result in your total Engine usage bill going down from $25.484 to $23.184.
 The amount of sustained usage also fits into the 1st tier where you get 50% of the monthly bonus requests allowance.
-For Standard 2X engine that would be + 3 Mil Bonus requests.
+For Development 2X engine that would be + 3 Mil Bonus requests.